Luzifer/twitch-bot/wiki/Events.md

 # Available Events

+## `ban`

+Moderator action caused a user to be banned from chat.

+Fields:

+- `channel` - The channel the event occurred in
+- `target_id` - The ID of the user being banned
+- `target_name` - The login-name of the user being banned

 ## `bits`

 User spent bits in the channel.
 The full message is available like in a normal chat message, additionally the `{{ .bits }}` field is added with the total amount of bits spent.